MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/business-events.md

 This example uses **Tables** and **Customer Events** as categories but you can use any category grouping that makes sense for your solution.

-#### Table events
+## Table events

 When a table is assigned to a category, certain operations bound to the table will be included.
-You can't select each one individually.
+You can't select each operation individually.
 If the table supports Create, Update, and Delete operations, these events will be included.
 Additional events related to other operations will also be included.
 For example, if the table is user-owned it participates in security events.
 The owner of any record in the table will be able to share it, change sharing capabilities, or stop sharing the record.
 Operations related to sharing are exposed as `GrantAccess`, `ModifyAccess`, and `RevokeAccess` events.
 Additional events may also be included depending on the table.
 If the table is a Virtual Table, and it has been configured to support Virtual Table events, the `OnExternalCreated`, `OnExternalUpdated`, `OnExternalDeleted` events will be included.

-#### Action events

-When you associate a Custom API or Custom Process action to a category, you can subscribe to that specific operation and receive the data that was used for parameters to that action and any data returned by that action.
+Add only those tables which contain business data that will be of interest to subscribers.
+You should not try to include every table.

+The same table can be included in multiple catalogs.
+For example, if your solution depends on customer data in the Dataverse Account or Contact tables, you should include them.
+Other catalogs may include tables from your solution.

-### Custom Events
+## Custom Events

 Use Dataverse Custom API to create custom events.
 Each custom API will create a new Dataverse message and provide the web service endpoint to call the custom API.
-When these APIs are cataloged, they are available as business events.

 Using Custom API as business events should only be used to send notifications when an event is completed.
 Dataverse event framework provides capabilities to include synchronous logic which can cancel an operation or change the output so that you can extend the behavior of the system.
-Many of the same messages exposed with business events may be extended using synchronous logic in the Dataverse event framework, but business events expect that these operations complete successfully.
+Many of the same messages exposed with business events may be extended using synchronous logic in the Dataverse event framework, but business event notifications only occur when these operations complete successfully.

 Not every Custom API can or should be a business event.
 Custom APIs provide a generic way to create new APIs which can be used for many purposes.
-A custom business event is an operation which contains data that is useful for subscribers, but it shouldn't actually perform any operation on it's own.
+A custom business event is an operation which contains data that is useful for subscribers, but it may not actually perform any operation on it's own.

-For example, you may have a custom api that encapsulates a set of operations that represent a business process, like *Reassign*, which will change the ownership of one record to another based on certain criteria.
+For example, you may have a custom api that encapsulates a set of operations that represent a business process, like *ReAssign*, which will change the ownership of one record to another based on certain criteria.
 Or *Escalate* that will raise the priority state of a record and create additional associated tasks.
 When you use a custom api in this manner, you are defining new events that may be of interest to subscribers. *If these operations complete successfully*, asynchronous logic can be triggered on them.

-You can create a custom action purely to enable subscribers to respond to it.
+You can also create a custom action purely to enable subscribers to respond to it.
 [External Events](#external-events) describes a specific case where events originate outside of Dataverse, but you can create custom actions as events for use within Dataverse as well using the same settings.
 If your custom action is intended only for subscribers to respond to, we recommend that the name of your custom action begin with `On`, such as `OnCustomerPurchase` or `OnVendorPaymentPosted` to make it clear that the custom action is intended for subscribers to respond to.

-However, if you create a custom api named *GetImage* to delegate some function of a UI element to the server, it is not going to represent a useful business event.
+However, if you create a custom api named *GetImage* to simplify retrieving an image file for a UI element, it is not going to represent a useful business event.
+Also, only custom apis that are defined as *Actions* can be cataloged as custom events.
+Those defined as *Functions* cannot be cataloged.
+More information: [Create and use Custom APIs](../../developer/data-platform/custom-api.md).

 Custom API can be used for many different purposes, not all of them are related to operations that represent interesting events for business logic.
 This is why business events must be cataloged.
 The owner of the solution that contains the custom api should only catalog those custom api which represent high value events.
 You should not try to catalog every custom action that is included in your solution.

-Only custom apis that are defined as *Actions* can be cataloged as custom events.
-Those defined as *Functions* cannot be cataloged.
-More information: [Create and use Custom APIs](../../developer/data-platform/custom-api.md).
+### Design principles

+When you consider custom apis as business events in your solution use the following design principles.

+- **Clear intent**: The intent behind creating a business event must be clearly understood.
+In other words, what is the reason for creating the business event, and how it will be used by the subscriber?
+- **Specific**: The event should be specific so that a subscriber doesn't need to filter whether or not they should respond to it.
+Do not create generic business events that subscribers may not always respond to.
+- **Lightweight**: The event should contain only that data necessary to describe the event.
+If the subscriber requires additional data, the information in the event should provide the context to allow them to retrieve it if necessary.
+- **Not for tranferring data**: If your intent is to transfer data to a recipient and, in effect, realize a data export scenario, you don't have a good use case for business events.
+In fact, the use of business events for data transfer scenarios is a misuse of the business events.

-#### Custom Process Actions
+### Custom Process Actions

-The concept of *Custom Action* includes both Custom API and Custom Process actions.
+The concept of *Custom Action* includes both Custom API and Custom Process Actions.
 They both create a new API, but how they do it is different.
-For business events, we recommend Custom API.
+For custom business events, we recommend Custom API.

 Custom process actions can also be cataloged as business events.
 This is for backward compatibility if your solution already uses custom process actions to encapsulate some business logic which would represent a business event.
 You are not required to migrate this custom action to use Custom API.

 However, custom process actions have the following limitations:

 - Like any workflow, they can be disabled in the UI.
-You may not know when someone disables your custom process action an it will suddenly stop working.
+You may not know when someone disables your custom process action until it suddenly stops working.
-- Until recently, there was no way to prevent synchronous plug-in steps to be registered on them, which means anyone could register synchronous steps that could change the behavior of the custom process action.
+- Until recently, there was no way to prevent synchronous plug-in steps to be registered on custom process actions, which means anyone could register synchronous steps that could change the behavior of the custom process action.
 There is now a [IsCustomProcessingStepAllowedForOtherPublishers](/reference/entities/workflow#BKMK_IsCustomProcessingStepAllowedForOtherPublishers) managed property that allows a custom process action to block this.
 But if you are going to update your custom process action to set this property, you should consider converting it to use Custom API instead.

 For more information about how they are different, see [Compare Custom Process Action and Custom API](../../developer/data-platform/custom-actions.md#compare-custom-process-action-and-custom-api)